iam-robi/fhevm-game-ui/README.md

 ## Dev

 When subgraphs are available, create a subgraph and adapt both the smart contrat and the web app to querry game information on the subgraph.
+Delete the `Start block` input field then.